6.75 hours general MCLE credits are pending.

 9 AM – 10 AM – Sign-in and Breakfast

-Omar Figueroa and Lauren Mendelsohn of the Law Offices of Omar Figueroa will present an overview of: the history of cannabis events; laws pertaining to temporary cannabis events including AB 2020; the final permanent regulations promulgated by the Bureau of Cannabis Control; duties & responsibilities of cannabis event organizers before, during, and after temporary cannabis events, and; tips, tactics, and strategies for successfully obtaining the requisite local approval for temporary cannabis events.
+Omar Figueroa and Lauren Mendelsohn will present an overview of: the history of cannabis events; laws pertaining to temporary cannabis events including AB 2020; the final permanent regulations promulgated by the Bureau of Cannabis Control; duties & responsibilities of cannabis event organizers before, during, and after temporary cannabis events, and; tips, tactics, and strategies for successfully obtaining the requisite local approval for temporary cannabis events.
+This session will also cover the laws around consumption rooms in California.

-Updates from Sonoma, Mendocino, and San Diego, with lessons learned, tips for how to work with local jurisdictions, and where we go from here.
+Updates from Sonoma, Mendocino, and San Diego from Julie Mercer-Ingraham, Jessica McElfresh & Hannah Nelson, with lessons learned, tips for how to work with local jurisdictions, and where we go from here.

 12:30 PM – 1:30 PM – Lunch Break (Box Lunch Included with Ticket)